 Believe it or not, we had time to fit one more thing in before returning home… an isolated monastery built in the 13th century by the Order of Santiago.
 A Portuguese Grand-Master of the order, Paio Peres Correia, fought for Fernando III of Castilla & asked for divine intervention during battle against the Moors in this area.
 Needing more daylight for victory, Correia implored the Virgin Mary: Detén tu día!
 Belay your day!
 Daylight continued & Correia won the battle.
 Tentudía is a contraction of that miraculous phrase.
 A chapel founded by Correia grew into a monastery, & the Catholic Monarchs transferred his remains here in 1511.
 Next to his tomb, the main altar is covered with tiles painted by Niculoso Pisano & are some of the most important for art historians in Spain.
 Tombs of other Grand-Masters in the church are covered in earwigs (gross, so no pics of that), but more tile panels made up for it.
 Kinda.
 Ew.

 What a week!
-On some days, the pace was similar to that of book research… at least I didn’t have to do input every night!
+On some days, the pace was similar to that of book research for Rick Steves… at least I didn’t have to do input every night!
 But we wanted to take full advantage of having our own transportation.
 Only one stretch of road was in poor conditions —obviously a truck route— & we avoided all highways until our last stretch home.
 A few roads seemed too narrow for cars to pass, but we managed.
 Can’t wait to do the same type of border trip a bit further north!
 And bring home more wine :-)